 If you look at your payslip and there are days that you have worked that are not included, it is important that you check with the schools that you have worked at to see if they have submitted the correct forms on time.
 Regardless, you should be paid for those days in your next pay period.

-Does the pay for Brisbane relief teachers increase?
+Does the pay for QLD relief teachers increase?

 In some states around Australia, your pay rate will increase automatically as you gain more experience.
 This is not the case for casual supply teachers working for the Department of Education in Brisbane.
 As a casual supply teacher in Queensland public schools, you will be paid as if you are at Band 3, Step 1 of the pay scale.